Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 # Authorisation amount adjustment and extending the period authorisation

 Sometimes you may want to change the amount or extend the period of the authorisation.
 You can use `amountUpdates` endpoint for this.
+There are also [test cases available for all the described flows](../test/integration/amount-updates.handler.spec.js).

 ## Amount update